 “I came here earlier to get away… You begged to be kissed!”
-Mr. Davies was red with anger too.
+Mr. Darcy was red with anger too.

 “We did not discuss you.
-He just mentioned that he had known you since childhood but he distanced himself from you because of your womanising ways.
+Wickham just mentioned that he had known you since childhood, but he distanced himself from you because of your womanizing ways.
 I told you I took a wrong turn when I entered your bedroom.”
-No way would Claire confess she had spied on his private room, trying to confirm the scene she had seen in the crystal ball, or that she had enjoyed his kisses.
+No way would Elizabeth confess she had spied on his private room, trying to confirm the scene she had seen in the crystal ball, or that she had enjoyed his kisses.